brainsatplay/brainsatplay/docs/brainsatplay.md

 For local only streaming
 * `bci.disconnect(0,ondisconnect)`
 Disconnect device, you can specify a device index (or just disconnect the last one connected since you are usually only using one locally) and an ondisconnect callback or leave blank.
+* `bci.getDeviceData('eeg','all')`
+Returns the specified data object can return the full dataset for the device or just specified properties.
+If an object is returned you can save it to reference it in animations while it gets automatically updated in the atlas.
+* `bci.getStreamData('userOrAppname',propname)`
+Returns data from user or game subscriptions by name.
+Leave propname blank to return all data from that subscription.
 * `bci.sendWSCommand(command)`
 Send commands to the server, see the dataServer doc for available commands and expected arguments.
 * `bci.subscribeToUser(username,['eegch','FP1'],onsuccess)`